ShaikMajahar07/To_do-App/README.md

-This is my 1st App
+This is my 1st App.
+Consistancy is a key.